Ga11u/tekna-workshop/mongodb/README.md

 ## Step 5: Load some data and query

-This step can be done either from a command line or using the UI at http://localhost:8081 .
+This step can be done either from a command line or using the web UI at http://localhost:8081 .

 In the web UI, you can click on *Create Database* (top-right corner).